spoptchev/ktist/README.md

 }
 ```

-Wrap a `control` block around the code's original behavior, and wrap `candidate` around the new behavior.
-When conducting the experiment `conduct` will always return whatever the `control` block returns, but it does a bunch of stuff behind the scenes:
+Wrap a `control` lambda around the code's original behavior, and wrap `candidate` around the new behavior.
+When conducting the experiment `conduct` will always return whatever the `control` lambda returns, but it does a bunch of stuff behind the scenes:

-* It decides whether or not to run the `candidate` block,
+* It decides whether or not to run the `candidate` lambda,
 * Randomizes the order in which `control` and `candidate` blocks are run,
 * Measures the durations of all behaviors,
 * Compares the result of `candidate` to the result of `control`,
-* Swallows (but records) any exceptions raised in the `candidate` block, and
+* Swallows (but records) any exceptions raised in the `candidate` lambda, and
 * Publishes all this information.

 ## Scientist and Experiment

 Compared to other scientist libraries this library separates the concepts of a scientist and the experiment.
-Which in turn gives you more freedom and flexibility to compose and reuse scientists and experiments especially with dependency injection frameworks.
+Which in turn gives you more freedom and flexibility to compose and reuse scientists and experiments (especially with dependency injection frameworks).

 ```kotlin
 val scientist = scientist<Boolean, Unit>()